Kansas City Metro • Inspection-only GPR

 • The target may be under concrete, a slab, or finished surfaces

-• You are cutting, coring, drilling, trenching, or demolishing
+• You are cutting, coring, drilling, trenching, digging, or demolishing

 • You need broader subsurface intelligence before work begins